top of page

 Why Dodging the Issue Makes Us Weaker Thinkers

 If we don't like someone or even their own actions, why bother following their example?
 Wouldn't we want to be better than them, instead?
-If someone hit you and you hit them back, just because they hit you, whataboutism's logic is not only a fallacy but immoral.
+If someone hits you and you hit them back, just because they hit you, whataboutism's logic is not only a fallacy but immoral.
 It can enable physical violence even if we dislike it ourselves.

 A good thinker avoids distractions and tackles the relevant question head-on.
 In contentist theory, one of the reasons emotions are weakness is because a lack of resilience makes us be over-defensive and over-protective, seeing others as a threat that "attacks" us.
 This is not mentally healthy nor a logical perspective.
 And as agreed, whataboutism is a defense mechanism.
-It may solve petty fights, but it won't solve the root problem: The need to get mentally stronger to not see people, their words and their accusations, as a threat on us.
+It may solve petty fights, but it won't solve the root problem: The need to get mentally stronger is to not see people, and their words and their accusations, as a threat on our safety.

 Not all questions deserve our time, but dodging valid inquiries simply due to discomfort hinders progress towards a practical resolution.
 Getting into verbal fights with people is impractical because that's how you burn your "bridges" with them.
 And that can involve anyone, from family to friends.

 As such, we better overcome our anxieties, examine our emotional weaknesses, and try to solve them, before even exchanging ideas with other people.
-Once we work on ourselve we can better manage with other people, leading to greater peace.
+Once we work on ourselves we can better manage with other people, leading to greater peace.

 Politicians often employ whataboutism to avoid addressing pressing issues.
 These "political answers" are essentially non-answers, a tactic to dodge accountability and potential future criticism.
 It's unsettling to see such a tactic normalized by figures in power, as it is not the professional way to face, specifically, questions that rightfully criticize you.